Prenatal tests and the 20 week scan

 The 20 weeks echo can be made between the 19 and 22 weeks of pregnancy.
 In this echo, it is possible to assess the baby’s organs.
 We look at the brains, skull, face, spine, heart, stomach, intestines, kidneys, bladder and extremities.
 We also look at the amount of amniotic fluid, the position of the placenta and the growth of the child.
 Usually it is possible to look at the gender, but this is not the purpose of the echo.
 In a 20 week ultrasound large abnormalities of the organs of the baby usually are traced.
 Smaller abnormalities can be missed, and there are also diseases that can not be seen on an ultrasound.
 A good result of an ultrasound is no guarantee of a healthy child.
 The 20 week ultrasound is not intended to detect Down syndrome.

-Read the brochure of the KNOV about the 20 week ultrasound.
+Read the brochure of the KNOV about the 13 and 20 week ultrasound.

 Whether or not a 20 week ultrasound